Haryana: Infant falls into 60-ft borewell, rescue operations underway

 According to a local, the child, identified as Nadim, was playing with some friends when he suddenly fell into the borewell.
 His family members and villagers later informed the police.

 The child's father is a labourer.
-Earthmovers and other equipment have been pressed into service, even as oxygen tubes were dropped to help the child breathe.
+Earthmovers and other equipment have been pressed into service, even as oxygen tubes were dropped to help the child to breathe.
 Biscuits and juices are being supplied to the child.
 A medical team has also been deployed at the incident site, they said.

 Deputy Commissioner Ashok Kumar Meena said legal action will be taken against the person who dug the borewell without taking permission from the department concerned.